frephs/bereal-recap-202x/README.md

 ```

 ## bereal-cover
-- In the bereal-cover folder you can find the bereal-lookalike template I designed with gimp for the cover of the video.
+- In the bereal-cover folder you can find the bereal-lookalike template I designed with gimp for the intro and outro of the video.
 You can edit it with your own username and year of choice and export it as a `png file`.
 - The installation of the font [Inter](https://fonts.google.com/specimen/Inter?preview.text=BeReal) is recommended to resemble the app's presentation.

 ## Usage